kaelspencer/everest/README.md

       "jumps": 15
     }

+### Batched Jump Count
+If you need more than a few jump counts you should make use of the batched API. `POST /jump/batch/` accepts json data with one source and multiple destinations.
+Each location can be a system name or ID, or a station name or ID.

+    POST /jump/batch/

+    {
+      "source": "Jita",
+      "destinations": [
+        "Rens",
+        "Irjunen"
+      ]
+    }

+The response to the request looks like this:

+    {
+      "source": "Jita",
+      "destinations": [{
+        "jumps": 15,
+        "destination": "Rens"
+      }, {
+        "jumps": 6,
+        "destination": "Irjunen"
+      }]
+    }

 Configuration
 -------------
 To run this locally you'll need everyting in `requirements.txt`.
 You can either edit `config.py` directory or add a configuration file to your environment.
 For local development, I have a file called `debug.cfb`, and everest looks for that via EVEREST_CONFIG (so, `export EVEREST_CONFIG=debug.cfg`).